Playwright Web Scraping: Ethical, Scalable Guide (2026)

 Conclusion

-Screenshots extend these capabilities by providing visual accuracy where raw HTML scraping falls short.
-Together, structured scraping and visual captures form a comprehensive approach to monitoring, analysis, and compliance.
+Screenshots add visual accuracy where raw HTML scraping falls short.
+Used together, structured scraping and visual capture cover monitoring, analysis, and compliance in one workflow.